mikaeld66/kelda/README.rst

 After this one might run **repoadmin.sh snapshot** to create a new snapshot to get some more alternatives to experiment with.
 This will not consume much storage space as it will hardlink to previous snapshot.
 If there is a need to start from scratch just recursively delete the top level directory.

 When everything is configured and tested, set up cron jobs to run the *sync* and/or *snapshot* commands regurarly.
+One might also consider running the cleanup script every day/night to remove old and unused snapshots automatically.

 Lastly set up something to serve the test and prod areas, typically this would be via a web service, which should be a simple task.
 But that is beyond this project and left for the user.